hanggrian/IIT-ITM571/assignments/hw4/README.md

-# Homework 4: Project Plan
+# Homework 4: Project plan

 > Identify a project you would like to migrate into the template format provided below, and then do so.
 IT projects, based on your personal experience (from